madSimonJ/madsimonj.github.io/blog/20220503/writeabook01.md

 <p>Tech review is ongoing right now, so I'm hoping for my first professional feedback in the next week or two, most likely followed by a late night of frantic alterations.
 I'm not sure they ever have enough reviewers, so do get in touch if you're interested in reading the early version of this book & helping me with feedback.
 You don't have to already be an expert, I'd love to hear what anyone from any level of skill has to say about what I'm writing.</p>

 <p>I'll probably write a follow-up article once there have been further developments.
 Maybe towards the end of the year.
 I'll see how it goes...</p>

+<p>I'm half tempted to spend a year learning painting when this is all over.
+I'm aware I've got a slightly ironic surname, but it is actually something I fancy learning to do.
+Would make a nice contrast with a solid year of tech stuff.</p>